Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Related Work

 \reduce Poisoning attacks have been proposed in various settings, e.g., autoregressive models~\cite{alfeld2016data}, regression learning~\cite{jagielski2018manipulating}, facial recognition~\cite{wenger2020backdoor}, support vector machines~\cite{biggio2012poisoning}, collaborative filtering~\cite{li2016data}, recommender systems~\cite{fang2020influence}, computer vision models~\cite{chen2017targeted,liu2017trojaning}, malware classifiers~\cite{severi2020exploring,chen2018automated,maiorca2019towards}, spam filtering~\cite{nelson2008exploiting}, using transfer learning~\cite{yao2019latent}, etc.

 In data poisoning attacks, the attacker replaces her local dataset with one of her choices.
 Attacks can be targeted~\cite{biggio2012poisoning,chen2017targeted} or random~\cite{liu2017trojaning}.
-Subpopulation attacks aim to increase the error rate for a defined subpopulation of the data distribution~\cite{jagielski2020subpopulation}.
+Subpopulation attacks aim to increase the error rate for a defined subpopulation of the data distribution~\cite{jagielski2021subpopulation}.
+Quiring et al.~\cite{9283824} introduce novel image-scaling attacks that can cover data manipulations for poisoning attacks.
 Possible defenses include data sanitization~\cite{cretu2008casting}, i.e., removing poisoned data, or using statistics that are robust to small numbers of outliers~\cite{diakonikolas2019sever,steinhardt2017certified}.
 Also, \cite{gu2017badnets} shows that poisoned data often trigger specific neurons in deep neural networks, which could be mitigated by removing activation units that are not active on non-poisoned data~\cite{wang2019neural,liu2018fine}.
-However, these defenses are not directly applicable in the FL setting; overall, they require access to each participant's raw data, which is not feasible in FL.
+However, these defenses are not applicable to the FL setting; overall, they require access to each participant's raw data, which is not feasible in FL.